 • undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities arc21 has an established Audit Committee with a terms of reference and agreed programme of work.
 The Audit Committee provides an independent assurance on the adequacy of arc21's risk management framework and associated control environment.
 It provides an independent scrutiny of the organisation's financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
-It also oversees the financial reporting process.
-The Audit Committee is comprised of 4 members of the Joint Committee from 4 separate participant councils and a technical officer from a participant council, plus representation from both the internal and external audit functions, and from arc21's own officers.
+The Committee also oversees the financial reporting process.
+The Audit Committee is comprised of 4 members of the Joint Committee from 4 separate participant councils and a technical officer from a participant council, plus the chair of the Finance SubGroup and representation from both the internal and external audit functions, and from arc21's own officers.